EdgarSantos-Fernandez/reef/README.md

 # reef

-## Data associated with the article: Complex image classification via crowdsourcing for conservation: a viable solution?.
+## Data associated with the article: Increasing trust in new data sources: crowdsourcing image classification for ecology.
+International Statistical Review.

 __Authors:__